LanHikari22/GBA-IDA-Pseudo-Terminal/COMMANDS.md

 - `env (key=Val)` Sets the value `val` to the environmental variable `key` in env.
 Multiple keys can be assigned with this (key1=val1, key2=val2, ...)
 - `clrenv ()` Clears the environment by setting all environmental variables back to their uninitialized state

+# misc
+Different kinds of commands and tools go here.
+No label.
+Just take a look, OK?
+- `gendocs ()` Actually generates the docs for this file!
+- `test (_)` For testing purposes.
+This function does whatever!
+- `fnrepl (start_ea, end_ea, oldstr, newstr)` Replaces a substring from a function name
+- `plcv (ea)` Converts and reports back the pool disassembly of the current code item at `ea`, if any
+- `nlrepl (oldStr, newStr)` Replaces a substring from a name found in the global NameList
+- `rngmkd (start_ea, end_ea)` Turns the data in the range to words.
+If not aligned with words, turns into bytes instead

 # dis
 This module contains utilities that help with disassembly exporting from IDA.
 The disassembly is in a format compatible with the none-arm-eabi-gcc assembler.